 Pros: Powerfull CPU able to run some PSP games.
 Cheap like $35.
 The C1+ Model uses the big HDMI port, and can be powered by microUSB.
 Supports eMMC and microSD.
 The Hardkernel team is friendly, they sent us 2 free samples, and they love emulation.
 4 USB ports.

-Cons: Doesn’t try to detect the resolution of TVs.
-Vsync or tilling bug that causes flickering on the right top of the screen.
+Cons: Does not try to detect the resolution of TVs.
+Vsync or tilling bug causes flickering on the right top of the screen.

-Conclusion: If there were not those display issues, it would be way better than the RPi2.
+Conclusion: Had these display issues been fixed, it would be way better than the RPi2.

 CPU: Exynos GPU: Mali-T628